 Many people choose to volunteer abroad as a way to visit a new country and meet new people while also being able to help others and create positive change.
-Before volunteering abroad, it’s important to be certain about the choice you are making and to be confident with the charity you will be working with.
+Before volunteering abroad, it is important to be certain about the choice you are making and to be confident with the charity you will be working with.

-Questions you should ask yourself before volunteering abroad
+Questions to ask yourself before volunteering abroad

 If you are considering volunteering abroad, it can be difficult to decide how you would like to use your time and which organisation to choose to volunteer with.